-However, all of the available evidence indicates that DOE's "mostly rail scenario" is unlikely to occur.
-The FEIS assumes that DOE can ship thousands of casks by barge into Boston, New Haven, Newark, Jersey City, Wilmington (DE), Baltimore, Norfolk, Miami, Milwaukee, Muskegon, Omaha, Vicksburg, and Port Hueneme (CA).
-Barge shipments would raise a host of concerns about accidents, including criticality accidents, terrorism, sabotage, and port security generally.
-The FEIS also assumes that DOE can make 1,600 cask shipments from reactors in 7 states to rail lines using 220-foot-long, slow-moving heavy haul trucks, each of which will require special state permits and route approvals.
+The DOE "mostly rail scenario" is unlikely to occur.
+Even if DOE is able to develop rail access to Yucca Mountain, the objective of shipping 90 percent of the commercial SNF by rail is unrealistic.
+DOE acknowledges that 25 of the 72 power plant sites cannot ship directly by rail.
+Nevada studies show that number could be up to 32 sites.
+The "mostly rail" scenario assumes that DOE can ship thousands of casks by barge into Boston, New Haven, Newark, Jersey City, Wilmington (DE), Baltimore, Norfolk, Miami, Milwaukee, Muskegon, Omaha, Vicksburg, and Port Hueneme (CA).
+Alternately, DOE would have to move thousands of casks from reactors to rail lines using HHTs, each of which will require special state permits and route approvals.

-The FEIS "mostly rail scenario" also assumes that DOE can construct a new rail spur to Yucca Mountain, 99 to 344 miles in length, at a cost of more than \$1 billion.
+The "mostly rail scenario" assumes that DOE can construct a new rail spur to Yucca Mountain, 99 to 344 miles in length, at a cost of more than \$1 billion.
 Even the shortest of the five spur options would be the largest new rail construction project in the United States since World War I. Environmental approvals, right-of-way acquisition, and litigation could delay rail construction for 10 years or more.
+In the FEIS, DOE declined to identify a preference among the five potential rail corridors to Yucca Mountain.

-The alternative, delivery of large rail casks by 220-foot-long, heavy haul truck (HHT), over distances of 112 to 330 miles on public highways, is probably not feasible.
-HHT route constraints include highly congested segments through rapidly urbanizing areas, and steep grades and sharp curves through high mountain passes.
+The alternative to rail spur construction, delivery of thousands of large rail casks by 220-footlong HHTs over distances of 112 to 330 miles on public highways, is probably not feasible.
+HHT route constraints include highly congested segments through rapidly urbanizing areas, and steep grades and sharp curves through high-mountain passes.
 All of the potential HHT routes would require substantial upgrading, and would likely cost more than a rail spur.
+State permits and operating restrictions apply to all use of HHTs in Nevada.
+In the FEIS, DOE declined to identify a preference among three potential locations for intermodal transfer stations.

-Moreover, certain programmatic and policy factors favor truck shipment, especially during the first 10-15 years of repository operations.
-DOE's "hot repository" thermal loading strategy may require truck shipment of 5 year-cooled SNF.
-Some utilities may exercise contract options to ship 5 year-cooled SNF from storage pools by truck, rather than shipping older SNF by rail.
+Certain programmatic and policy factors favor truck shipment, especially during the first 10-15 years of repository operations.
+DOE's "hot repository" thermal loading strategy may require truck shipment of 5-10 year-cooled SNF.
+Some utilities may exercise contract options to ship 5-10 year-cooled SNF from storage pools by truck, rather than shipping older SNF by rail.
 DOE's transportation privatization plan does not require transportation service providers to ship oldest fuel first or to maximize use of rail.
 Indeed, under DOE's fixed-cost contracting approach to privatization, rail transportation may not be cost-competitive with legal-weight at many sites.